 “It is always best to start building your email list the first day you start blogging”.
 Does this sounds familiar to you?
 I’ve heard this numerous times from experienced bloggers but as usual, never heed their advice.
 For those who are not aware, I only start getting serious about building my email list 1 year after starting my blog.
 To my surprise, list-building is just so easy.
 Imagine how many subscribers slipped through my fingers for the lost 12 months!

 Stop making the mistakes that I did.
-If you have been thinking to start blogging but have yet to start, then you might be interested to start one for free here.
+If you have been thinking to start blogging but have yet to start, then you might be interested to start one with the community that helped me start one.
+Read my review on the community here.

 But remember, do get serious with list building the very moment you start your blog.
 Lack of technical know-how is definitely not a valid reason for not starting list building.
 There are just too many choices of opt-in plugins available for you to choose from.